Danack/RfcOperatorOverloads/rfc_words.md

 | $a--      | $a = $a - 1 | __sub |
 | -$a       | $a = -1 * $a |  __mul |

+All those expressions that reduced to implied forms will work, but don't have individual operators.

 ### Notable operators